How to treat your sensitive teeth

 Osteoporosis, or ‘brittle bones’, often goes unnoticed until a break or fracture occurs because symptoms may be slow and not recognised.
-According to the Australian Institute of Health and Welfare, approximately one in 10 Australians over 50 have osteoporosis.
-If you have reason to think you fall into that 10%, it might be time to chat with your GP and get a bone density test.
+According to the Australian Institute of Health and Welfare, an estimated 924,000 Australians have osteoporosis, representing 3.8% of the population.
+If you have reason to think you fall into that group, it might be time to chat with your GP and get a bone density test.

 To contact a health professional, download the MyWhitecoat app, available on Andriod or iOS and make an appointment today.
 Visit the Whitecoat website for more.

 Not only can testing your eyes help prevent diseases leading to blindness, but it can also make sure you're seeing the world as clearly as possible (so no more squinting to read the fine print!).

 An optometrist or ophthalmologist.
 There are nib Eye Care Centres located across Sydney, Newcastle, Woden, Brisbane and Melbourne and you can book an appointment here.

 Anyone over 40, especially if you have a family history of eye disease.

 Hate visiting the dentist?
 Don’t worry, you’re not alone.
 However, regular dental check-ups can save you from needing serious dental work in the future, so it’s definitely worth your while.

 Every six months